gengxingri/Academic-Writing/README.md

 # Mathematical-Writing-in-English

-Some reference books about mathematical writing in English
+This repo shows some reference books about mathematical writing in English.